 - Leadership opportunity within a department, committee or organization within WashU

 - $4,000 stipend for summer internship

-- Participation in monthly sessions (60-90 minutes in duration, one session per month) held later afternoons/early evenings (Monday – Thursday).
+- Attend monthly sessions (60-90 minutes in duration, one session per month), held in person.

 A complete application should include the following information submitted through the application form: